Scalingo/link/README.md

 - `ACTIVATED`: This machine owns the virtual IP
 - `STANDBY`: This machine does not own the virtual IP but is available for election
 - `FAILING`: Health checks for this host failed, this machine is not available for election
+- `BOOTING`: The VIP just started to join the cluster and is waiting for an election

 At any point five types of events can happen:
 - `fault`: There was some error when coordinating with other nodes.